 Here are a few advantages of maintaining the VAT records in a digital format using automation:

 - Speed and accuracy: VAT requires you to maintain detailed records of sales and purchases in specified formats and to maintain the related credit and debit notes.
 These records can be prepared electronically too.
-Using automations and invoicing software these records can be made faster with more accuracy and in large numbers.
+Using automation and invoicing software these records can be made faster with more accuracy and in large numbers.
 Manual record making can lead to errors and delay the process especially when the record generation needs to be in large numbers.

 - Reliability: VAT records must be made with utmost precision using reliable systems and digital systems of accounting and record keeping that use reliable hardware systems can provide a back-up system that can store, retrieve and even back-up data in case you lose it.
 Manual systems are also reliable, but they need to be backed up by using photocopy option and that can be very tedious.